isrsummerschool/lecture_supplements_2021/README.md

 # Lecture Supplementary Material 2021

-This is a collection of codes and Jupyter notebooks to supplement the 2021 ISR summer school lectures.
+This is a collection of codes and Jupyter notebooks to supplement the 2021 IS Radar Summer School lectures.

 ## Using in the Cloud
 You can interact with the Jupyter notebooks in this repository using the free server, Binder. [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/isrsummerschool/lecture_supplements_2021/main)